DemianWright/io_scene_blb/README.md

 	</tr>
 	<tr>
 		<th>Effect</th>
-		<td>The axis-aligned bounding box of all visible meshes will rounded to the nearest brick dimensions and used as the brick bounds.</td>
+		<td>The axis-aligned bounding box of all <a href="#def-visible-object">visible objects</a> will rounded to the nearest brick dimensions and used as the brick bounds.</td>
 	</tr>
 	<tr>
 		<th>Solution</th>